 Insect repellent

-We provide hand towels for drying hands.
-Bring a small, quick-dry towel to dry your face or take a shower.
+We provide hand towels for drying your hands, but it’s a good idea to bring a small, quick-dry towel for washing your face or taking a shower.

 Swimsuit (optional)

-Pack wet wipes, tissues, toilet paper, and hand gels to disinfect your hands during the trek.
+Pack wet wipes, tissues, toilet paper, and hand sanitizer to disinfect your hands during the trek.

-Blister plasters, also known as blister pads or hydrocolloid dressings, are essential for trekkers to prevent and treat blisters during long hikes.
-They provide cushioning, reduce friction, and promote healing.
+• Blister plasters: Also known as blister pads or hydrocolloid dressings, these are a must to prevent and treat blisters during long hikes - they cushion, reduce friction, and help with healing.

-An antiseptic cream is essential for any trek, as it helps prevent infection in minor cuts, scrapes, and blisters.
+• Antiseptic cream: An antiseptic cream is essential for any trek as it helps prevent infection in minor cuts, scrapes, and blisters.

 Snack Essentials for the Inca Trail

-Choosing the right snacks for the Inca Trail keeps your energy up and makes the trek more enjoyable.
-Here’s a quick list of essentials for steady energy, key nutrients, and a little boost for your mood:
+One last thing to check off your Inca Trail packing list: snacks; they will keep your energy up and make the trek much more enjoyable.
+Here’s a quick list of essentials for steady energy, key nutrients, and a little mood boost along the way:

 These snacks are lightweight, easy to pack, and give you balanced energy throughout your trek.
 Pack them in resealable bags to keep them fresh and reduce waste!